Gioele-M/lap3_quiz_project_client/README.md

 ## Future features

--   Wider variety of topics and possibilty to include more players at once.
+-   Wider variety of topics and option to include more players at once.

 ## Licence